VeerleDepestele/Trends_in_AI/les7_0_finetuning_and_evaluation.md

 Running the code with Colab, needs using the GPU.

 ## 5. FAQ van openai
-Know that you know about finetuning and RAG, the follwoing question may arrise:
+Now that you know about finetuning and RAG, the follwoing question may arrise:
 "When should I use fine-tuning vs embeddings / retrieval augmented generation?"

 A relevant video explaining how to make a choice can be found on: